 The Corporation has claims-made basis policies in excess of the amounts retained by the Corporation for professional and general liability claims.
-As of September 30, 2014 (beginning with policy year March 26, 2009), claims are subject to deductibles of \$10,000 with a \$15,000/\$15,000 buffer layer.
+As of September 30, 2015 (beginning with policy year March 26, 2009), claims are subject to deductibles of \$10,000 with a \$15,000/\$15,000 buffer layer.
 The estimated professional liability losses are calculated with the assistance of consulting actuaries, and an accrual has been made for potential claims to be paid.
-The discounted reserve balance was \$291,046 as of September 30, 2014, using a discount rate of 3% and \$290,340 as of September 30, 2013, using a discount rate of 4%.
-Included in these amounts is a receivable for anticipated insurance recoveries of \$18,046 and \$17,360 as of September 30, 2014 and 2013, respectively.
-The undiscounted reserve balance would have been higher by approximately \$34,169 and \$45,380 as of September 30, 2014 and 2013, respectively.
-The Corporation is not aware of any factors that would cause insurance expense to vary materially from the amounts provided.
+The discounted reserve balance was \$260,306 as of September 30, 2015, using a discount rate of 2.5% and \$291,046 as of September 30, 2014, using a 3% discount rate.
+Included in these amounts is a receivable for anticipated insurance recoveries of \$17,306 and \$18,046 as of September 30, 2015 and 2014, respectively.
+The undiscounted reserve balance would have been higher by approximately \$25,653 and \$34,169 as of September 30, 2015 and 2014, respectively.
+Insurance expense declined \$46,000 in fiscal year 2015 as compared to fiscal year 2014.
+This improvement has resulted from the Corporation's long-standing focus on patient safety that has translated into favorable claims experience and reduction in actuarial projections of long-term loss reserves needed to settle potential future claims.
 Should the claims-made policy not be renewed or replaced with equivalent insurance, claims based on occurrences during its term but reported subsequently may not be insured.